Skip to main content

 Biography

 In addition to an academic readership, I care about writing for a broader public too.
-To date I've published twice in the Los Angeles Review of Books, one piece on a documentary filmmaker's pandemic diary, the other on a novel set in the Cultural Revolution.
+To date I've published three times in the Los Angeles Review of Books, one piece on a documentary filmmaker's pandemic diary, another on a novel set in the Cultural Revolution, and a third that reviews a monograph on precarity in China.
+I've also published twice with the Modern Chinese Literature and Culture Resource Center: on the two versions of a censored film, and on a hit miniseries

 Book